Results of the Work – 2/10/26

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the ministry and for evangelism this week if you had a chance, God truly blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance though I forgot to send a notice.
+I know someone was praying, God truly blessed.

 In Him,